 3. Price: DataGrip is a commercial tool and may require a paid license for full access to all features, which can be a drawback for users looking for free or more budget-friendly options.

 DronaHQ is a web-based tool for building internal tools and applications on top of your data.
 Developers use the tool to connect to all modern databases (Postgres, MySQL, MongoDB, and even Firebase) and any REST API, as well as third-party APIs like Stripe, Slack, and Twilio.

-Use this tool to go from query to a table, list, chart, search, and button with the drag-and-drop builder and create full-featured database GUIs that support CRUD operations, data visualizations and much more.
-DronaHQ is commonly used by developers and database admins to create good looking CRUD applications with advanced features that go beyond basic CRUD operations, like sending emails, generating PDF reports, running an approval workflow, updating the CRM.
+Use this tool to go from query to a table, list, chart, search, and button with the drag-and-drop builder and create full-featured database GUIs that support CRUD operations, data visualizations, and much more.
+DronaHQ is commonly used by developers and database admins to create good-looking CRUD applications with advanced features that go beyond basic CRUD operations, like sending emails, generating PDF reports, running an approval workflow, and updating the CRM.

 The platform is not exactly focused on any SQL database, still has a lot of helpful features.
 For example, DronaHQ connects to pretty much anything, which is useful if you’ve got more than one data source to work with.
 You can access and work with your Postgres DBs and your MongoDB collections in the same GUI, all from your browser.
 Another helpful feature is a visual query builder to query your SQL/NoSQL databases.
 If you need to share the tool/app with more end-users, you can grant role-based access permissions to control who has view rights, edit rights, delete permissions, and so on.

 The platform supports a user-based pricing plan, starting from as low as $10 per user per month for the starter plan and $25 per user per month for the business plan.

 1. Rapid Application Development: DronaHQ’s low-code approach allows for faster development cycles, as it provides pre-built components, templates, and visual interfaces that streamline the application development process.